-In helping kids deal with change, cross off (or color in) days till moving day, days till school starts, and so on, on a paper calendar.
-You can also put photos of your former home into a small photo book for your child to refer to when talking or thinking about the future or past.
+In helping kids deal with change, cross off (or color in) days until moving day, days until school starts, and so on, on a paper calendar.
+You can also put photos of your former home into a small photo book for your children to refer to when talking or thinking about the future or past.

 Use Social Media